Compare commits

 Each vestor is discretized into a set of hashes, as described [here](https://vitali-fedulov.github.io/similar.pictures/algorithm-for-hashing-high-dimensional-float-vectors.html) (also as [PDF](https://github.com/vitali-fedulov/research/blob/main/Algorithm%20for%20hashing%20float%20vectors.pdf)).

 The algorithm is based on the assumption that two real numbers can be considered equal within certain equality distance.
 Then quantization is used for comparison.
 To make sure points near or at quantization borders are also comparable, a vector can be discretized into more than one hash, as described [here](https://vitali-fedulov.github.io/similar.pictures/algorithm-for-hashing-high-dimensional-float-vectors.html) (also as [PDF](https://github.com/vitali-fedulov/research/blob/main/Algorithm%20for%20hashing%20float%20vectors.pdf)).
-The method indirectly clusters given vectors by hypercubes.
+The method indirectly clusters given vectors by hypercubes and their neighbourhoods.
+It is exhaustive within a set precision.

 Usage sequence: